OpenShift 4 includes a cluster monitoring solution based on Prometheus. This document aims to explain how we use it in our setups.

-To be able to change the existing alerting rules we’ll bring our own set of rules based on the cluster-monitoring-operator (which in turn is based on kube-prometheus).
+To be able to change the existing alerting rules we bring our own set of rules based on the cluster-monitoring-operator (which in turn is based on kube-prometheus).
 These rules we can change and adapt to our liking with Jsonnet.
 The current rules are ignored by creating silences in AlertManager.

-A Commodore component which implements all the alert rules will be written.
+Commodore component-openshift4-monitoring implements all the alert rules.

 This component pulls the rules from all OpenShift repos which define any.

-SYN_ prefix and add a
+SYN_ and have a

 syn=true label to avoid naming collisions.